 Normal activities may be resumed 2-6 weeks after surgery.

 All surgeries come with possible complications, including the risks associated with anesthesia, infection, damage to nerves and blood vessels, and bleeding or blood clots.

 Complications from a ganglion resection are rare and seldom serious.
 Ganglion resection surgery can occasionally result in pain or scarring.
 Recurrence of the ganglion will happen in 1 out of 5 patients.

 Aspiration (removal of fluid through a needle) of the ganglion cyst and injection of steroid is less invasive than ganglion resection but there is a relatively high rate of recurrence.

 It is reasonable to simply observe the ganglion cyst if it is causing no problems or to have it aspirated and injected to see whether this is effective before considering surgery.

 Can I continue to exercise after surgery?

 Depending on several factors, including the size and location of the wound, your doctor will advise you when it is safe to return to exercise.
-It is usually between 2 and 6 weeks after surgery.
+It is usually 2-6 weeks after surgery.